Mark Canha Preview, Player Props: Brewers vs. Cardinals

 Mark Canha At The Plate

-- Among the qualified hitters in MLB action, he ranks 65th in batting average, 27th in on-base percentage, and 100th in slugging.
+- Among qualifying batters, he ranks 74th in batting average, while his on-base percentage ranks 28th and he is 103rd in slugging.

-- In 8.4% of his games this year, he has hit a home run, and 2.2% of his trips to the dish.
+- He has gone deep in 8.3% of his games this year, and 2.2% of his plate appearances.

-- In 44 of 131 games this year, he has scored, and four of those games included multiple runs.
+- In 44 of 132 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.